All-Hands-AI/OpenHands/docs/modules/usage/llms/azure-llms.md

 # Azure

-OpenHands uses LiteLLM for completion calls.
-You can find their documentation on Azure [here](https://docs.litellm.ai/docs/providers/azure).
+OpenHands uses LiteLLM to make calls to Azure's chat models.
+You can find their documentation on using Azure as a provider [here](https://docs.litellm.ai/docs/providers/azure).

 ## Azure OpenAI Configuration